 - The table below displays the latest information

-As coronavirus continues to spread across the globe, shutting down almost every major sport on the planet, main question on every sports fan’s mind right now is when will we see the next meaningful game, match, or race?
+As coronavirus continues to spread across the globe, shutting down almost every major sport on the planet, the main question on every sports fan’s mind right now is when will we see the next meaningful game, match, or race?

 The table below displays the latest information for all major North American and European leagues, including the date of the last activity, their current status, and the estimated return date.
 Read this article to see a full list of which sports are still taking place during the outbreak.